cs-au-dk/Artemis/docs/sections/server-concolic-advice.rst

 =============================

-The server is able to record traces (sequences of actions) symbolically and provide suggestions for new form field inputs to use with that sequence whihc will result in new JavaScript being executed.
+The server is able to record traces (sequences of actions) symbolically and provide suggestions for new form field inputs to use with that sequence which will result in new JavaScript being executed.

 The main server mode documentation is here: :ref:`server`.